ndarilek/tma/README.md

 [[window.pane]]
-root = "subdir" # optional, path at which this pane is open, relative from the session and window root command = "vim" # optional, command run in this pane ...
+root = "subdir" # optional, path at which this pane is open, relative from the session and window root command = "vim" # optional, command run in this pane split = "horizontal" # optional, splits this window horizontally, all other values ignored ...
 ```